spack/spack/lib/spack/docs/getting_started.rst

 command line and also from 3rd-party software`` option.
 This will automatically update your ``PATH`` variable to include the ``git`` command.

-""""
-NASM
-""""

-The Netwide Assembler (NASM) is a x86-64 assembler that some Windows packages will use to create binaries and can be found at https://www.nasm.us.

-"""""
-CMake
-"""""

-While the CMake provided by your Microsoft Visual Studio installation should suffice for most packages, we still recommend downloading and installing the most recent version of the software at https://cmake.org/download/ in case of version restrictions.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 2: Install and setup Spack